← InsightsBusiness and Operations

 • Development issues.
 What types of code and/or development issues or hurdles remain?
 If some exist, is there a plan and timeline for their completion?

 • Integration of third-party IP.
-If third party IP is required for the business to be sustainable, what are the legal and financial liabilities of making external IP work within the confines of the business?
+If third-party IP is required for the business to be sustainable, what are the legal and financial liabilities of making external IP work within the confines of the business?

 • In-person interviews of software developers.
-This is always helpful and could create a separate list
+This is always helpful and could create a separate list of technical follow-up items.

-• Third party patent clearance study.
+• Third-party patent clearance study.
 In some instances having a third-party patent attorney look over potential IP issues will be absolutely necessary.
 Better to pay a little up front rather than getting slapped with a huge lawsuit down the road.

 • Inbound/outbound license agreements.
 Depending on how services flow, there are often expenses with inbound and outbound software license agreements.
 Knowing the process can sometimes open up many other questions.
-It is essential due diligence questions be asked on pricing as well as processes.
+It is essential that diligence questions be asked on pricing as well as processes.

 • Source-code escrow release agreements.
-What about the source-code?
+What about the source code?
 How will it be transferred in the event of divestiture?
 How is it currently being transferred via employees and contractors?

 • List of pending and/or threatened lawsuits against the company.
 Get the dirty laundry out and shake it out.